zero-to-mastery/drum-root-api/README.md

 ## Running Locally

-To get started, fork the repository and run the following commands:
+To get started, fork the repository, clone it and create a new file under name `config.env` in config folder, copy what's inside `config.example.env` file and then change the values as following the comments.
+Run the following commands:

     npm install
     npm run start